Gehadazzam/what-happens-when/README.rst

 DNS lookup
 ----------

+* Understanding the Basics:

+   Computers communicate using binary code, consisting of zeros and ones.
+When you enter a web address like “https://www.google.com," your browser needs to    translate that human-readable domain name into an IP address, the unique numerical identifier of the server hosting the website.
+This translation process is    called a DNS (Domain Name System) request.
 * Browser checks if the domain is in its cache. (to see the DNS Cache in Chrome, go to `chrome://net-internals/#dns <chrome://net-internals/#dns>`_).
 * If not found, the browser calls ``gethostbyname`` library function (varies by